 The actual eye exam

-After these preliminary questions have been answered, the actual eye exam will be performed.
+After these preliminary questions have been answered, an eye exam will be performed.
 You might experience the following depending on your eye condition:

 1. Measurement of your visual acuity to see if you need glasses or contact lenses to improve your vision.

-3. Evaluation of the health of your eyes.
-After the dilating drops take effect, your eye doctor might use several lights or imaging to evaluate the front of the eye and the inside of each eye.
+3. Evaluation of eye health.
+After the dilating drops take effect, your eye doctor might use several lights or imaging to evaluate the front and inside of each eye.

 After the exam